AkelaInc/OpenVNA-Python-Demo/README.md

  - Numpy (the API calls take/return numpy arrays)
  - Colorama (For logging niceness)

-NOTE: The Version of PyQtGraph in Pip is (as of 2015-09-03) sufficently out of date that is will not work (it doesn't support Qt5).
-If you build from current sources, it works fine.
+NOTE: The Version of PyQtGraph in PyPi/Pip is (as of 2015-09-03) sufficently out of date that is will not work (it doesn't support Qt5).
+If you build from current PyQtGraph sources, it works fine, and doing so isn't too much of an affair as PyQtGraph is pure python, and does not require a compiler.

 Currently, this demo has been tested on both linux and windows.

-Once the dependencies are installed, simply running `python main.py` will start the demo.
+Once the dependencies are installed, simply running `py -3 main.py` from the repository root will start the demo.